¶¡ÏãÔ°AV

 TIP #1

-Watch these video tutorials before enroling for courses to familiarize yourself with the process.
-You can also read about for degree requirements, and reach out to your faculty's Academic Advisor for program-specific requirements.
+Watch these video tutorials before enrolment to familiarize yourself with the process.
+You can also read about for degree requirements, and reach out to your Faculty Advisor for program-specific requirements.

 Your Academic Preparedness

-Your academic performance and overall success depend on your preparedness in taking on higher course loads.
-Good time management, diligent study habits and focus are key, but don’t forget about:
+Academic performance and success depend on your preparedness in taking on a higher course load.
+Good time management, diligent study habits and focus are key traits, but also consider:

 • Course difficulty and varied learning abilities among students